balancio/.github/profile/README.md

 # Balancio

-Balancio is a Web application for tracking your income and expenses
+Balancio is a Web application for tracking your income, expenses and current balance.

 ![image](https://github.com/balancio/.github/assets/62907395/57a17b04-f5c9-4a67-81f2-84dddedd9ebd)